What is a Mental Health Coordinator?

 In documentary work, this phase centers on supporting the director’s vision while building practices that prioritize the well-being of participants, crew, and the creative team.
 A Mental Health Coordinator can help shape the early direction of a project by offering insight into how mental health and trauma-related themes can be explored with care, without compromising artistic intent.

-This can include developing wellness strategies for interviews, evaluating potential emotional risks, and framing sensitive stories in ways that are both compelling and sustainable for everyone involved.
+This can include developing wellness strategies for interviews, evaluating potential emotional risks, introduction to participants, and framing sensitive stories in ways that are both compelling and sustainable for everyone involved.

 • Shape it.